sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 }
 ```

-We also want to be sure to only show the data for regions the user has selected.
+We also want to be sure to show data only for regions the user has selected.
 That may be only a subset of the complete data set.
 Those two operations—transforming array elements (in this case to simpler objects) and filtering an array to a subset—are very common requirements for visualizations.
 Fortunately, jQuery has two utility functions that make both operations easy.
 Those functions are `$.map()` and `$.grep()`.

 Both `.grep()` and `.map()` accept two parameters.
 The first parameter is an array or, more precisely, an "array-like" object.
 That's either a JavaScript array or another JavaScript object that looks and acts like an array.
 (There is a technical distinction, but it's not something we have to worry about here.)
 The second parameter is a function that operates on elements of the array one at a time.
 For `.grep()` that function returns `true` or `false` to filter out elements accordingly.
 In the case of `.map()` the function returns a transformed object that replaces the original element in the array.
 Figure NEXTFIGURENUMBER shows how these functions convert the initial data into the final data array.